 Go to the Product List:

-This ensures that only the cheapest vendor per product is included in the export.
+This ensures only the cheapest vendor per product is included in the export.

 Step 2: Select products and open the export settings